Avoid the pitfalls

 Good planning will boost your chances of success.
 The tips below will help you avoid the classic pitfalls during the start-up and running of your business.

 Do you have the determination and personal characteristics you will need before you really get started?
 Do not overestimate yourself as an entrepreneur.
-Setting up a new business can quickly take up a lot of your time and affect those closest to you.
+Setting up a new business can quickly take up a lot of your time and affect both you and those around you.
 Most people can cope with this for a while.
 Consider whether you are willing to sacrifice holiday, free time and time with your family in order to realise your dream.
+Try to estimate how many hours you will need in order to succeed.
+You should also prepare those closest to you for what you are about to do.

 A classic pitfall is failing to prepare realistic budgets for the start-up phase.
 Revenues are often overestimated, while expenses are underestimated.
 If this happens, you may experience problems meeting your financial commitments.
-Make sure you include all your expenses.
+Make sure you include all possible costs when you prepare the first budgets for the start-up and running of your business.

 Do not overestimate your market

-Many entrepreneurs overestimate their market.
-Make sure your customers will buy from you before you commit yourself too much.
+Many start-ups assume that the market is bigger than it really is.
+A good tip is to test out the market before you really get started.
 Even if you have had good feedback from your friends, you cannot be certain that they will buy from you.
-Make sure you are sure about your market before making any important decisions.
+Make sure you are certain that you know your market before making any important decisions.

 Check all the formalities